Guide for Authors

 Golda TG, Hough PD, Gay G. APPSPACK (Asynchronous Parallel Pattern Search).
 Version 5.0.1 [software].
 Sandia National Laboratories.
 2007 Feb 16 [cited 2016 Apr 4; downloaded 2010 Jan 5].
 Available from: https://dakota.sandia.gov/packages/hopspack

-References in other languages should be written English, then put the name of languages in front of the References in the Bracket.
+References in other languages should be written in English, then put the type of the language at the end of the Reference line in Brackets.

 Attention: To find the correct abbreviated name of the journals name for inclusion in the bibliography list please refer to: http://images.webofknowledge.com/WOKRS54B7/help/WOS/D_abrvjt.html